Labor Day 2024

 CELEBRATE LABOR DAY by sending an extraordinary book to a friend today.
 “No book could be more timely,” historian Eric Foner said about Ordinary People, Extraordinary Lives – A Pictorial History of Working People in New York City.

-For further reading see historian Joshua Freeman’s essay “Labor Day – From Protest to Picnics” on the Gilder Lehrman Institute of American History website.
+SEE historian Joshua Freeman’s essay “Labor Day – From Protest to Picnics” on the Gilder Lehrman Institute of American History website.